 This fund differs from typical fixed-income products, which typically pay a monthly income.
 Instead, it reinvests every interest payment, every gain, and every return into the fund.

 Nothing leaves the portfolio.
 Nothing slows down the compounding effect.
-This design makes it an ideal vehicle for investors seeking to build retirement wealth, create a legacy, fund education, establish trust funds, or achieve long-term financial goals.
+This design makes it an ideal vehicle for investors seeking to build retirement wealth, create a legacy, fund education, establish trust funds, or achieve long-term financial goals in 2026 and beyond.

 Powered by Arvocap Asset Managers — a regulated and research-driven investment firm — the Almasi Fund is built on transparency, risk discipline, and a strong commitment to long-term capital appreciation.